secML/secML.github.io/src/content/post/class3.md

 ## Obfuscated Gradients

+>  Athalye, A., Carlini, N., & Wagner, D. "Obfuscated Gradients Give a False Sense of Security: Circumventing Defenses to Adversarial Examples."
+ArXiv e-prints, arXiv: 1802.00420.
+February 2018.

+Optimization-based attacks such as the Basic Iterative Method, Projected Gradient Descent, and Carlini and Wagner’s attack are powerful threat to most defenses against adversarial examples in machine learning classifiers.
+New defenses have been proposed that appear to be resistant to optimization-based attacks, but Athalye, Carlini, and Wagner argue that these defenses are not as robust as they claim.

+Optimization-based attacks generate adversarial examples using gradients obtained through backpropagation.
+The authors identify obfuscated gradients as an element of many defenses that provides a facade of security by causing the attacker’s gradient descent to fail.
+Obfuscated gradients come in at least three forms: shattered gradients, stochastic gradients, and vanishing/exploding gradients.

+A defense uses **shattered gradients** when it introduces non-differentiable operations, numeric instability, or otherwise causes the attacker’s gradient signal to be incorrect.
+A defense uses **stochastic gradients** when the inputs to the classifier are randomized or a stochastic classifier is used, resulting in a different gradient each time it is evaluated. **Vanishing/exploding gradients** are an issue encountered in training some networks in which the gradient grows or shrinks exponentially during backpropagation.
+Some defenses involve multiple iterations of neural network evaluation.
+This can be viewed as evaluating one very deep neural network, which obfuscates the gradient signal by forcing the vanishing/exploding gradient problem.

+### Detecting Obfuscated Gradients
+The authors propose a number of tests that might help detect when a defense relies on obfuscated gradients.

+- Iterative attacks should work better than single-step attacks, since iterative attacks are strictly stronger than single-step attacks.
+- White-box attacks should perform better than black-box attacks, since the black-box threat model is a strict subset of the white-box threat model.
+- Attacks with an unbounded distortion metric (e.g. \\(L_2\\) norm) should find adversarial examples with 100% success.
+- Optimization-based attacks should perform better than brute-force sampling of nearby inputs (sampling within an \\(\epsilon\\)-ball).

+These tests may not cover all cases of obfuscated gradients, but they indicate when intuitive properties start to break down.
+All defenses with obfuscated gradients discussed by the authors fail at least one test.

+### Attack Techniques
+The authors introduce attack techniques to address each of the three types of obfuscated gradients.

+Shattered gradients can be attacked using a technique called Backward Pass Differentiable Approximation.
+For a classifier \\(f(\cdot)\\), some defenses make gradients unavailable to attackers by incorporating a non-differentiable preprocessing step \\(g(\cdot)\\), making the secured classifier \\(\hat{f}(\cdot) = f(g(\cdot))\\).
+Backward Pass Differentiable Approximation estimates gradients by substituting a smooth, differentiable approximation of \\(g\\).

+Stochastic gradient-based defenses that randomly transform inputs can be defeated using the Expectation over Transformation technique to compute the gradient over the expected transformation of the input.
+If a stochastic classifier is used, the gradient can be similarly computed over the expectation of random parameters.

+Defenses that use vanishing/exploding gradients can be circumvented by reparameterizing the secured classifier and optimizing over a space where vanishing/exploding gradients do not occur.

+Seven of the eight defense techniques accepted to ICLR 2018 are based on a form of obfuscated gradients, and are therefore vulnerable to these attacks.
+The defense by Madry, et al., discussed below, was the only approach evaluated that doesn’t cause obfuscated gradients.
+Athalye, Carlini, and Wagner recommend that future defenses should be presented with specific, realistic threat models, testable claims with bounded test parameters, and evaluations against new defense-aware attacks.

 ## Resistance to Adversarial Attacks

 > Aleksander Madry, Aleksandar Makelov, Ludwig Schmidt, Dimitris Tsipras, and Adrian Vladu. _Towards Deep Learning Models Resistant to Adversarial Attacks_.
 ICLR 2018. [[PDF](https://arxiv.org/pdf/1706.06083.pdf)]